RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 - Encapsulate how to access an API
 - Manage common tasks, for example, obtaining and using an access token.
-- Transform API data types into language specific data types, for example a JSON number into a Java BigDecimal
+- Transform API data types into language specific data types, for example, an ISO8601 string into a Date

 More and more developers are expecting a client SDK for an API offered by a company or product as part of the overall API product.